samber/lo/README.md

 ### Any

-Returns true if the prerdicate returns true for any of the elements in the collection.
+Returns true if the predicate returns true for any of the elements in the collection.
 If the collection is empty Any returns false.

 ```go